-- Mops - Wringers - Lobby broom - Disposable wipes - Wet floor signs - Disinfectant detergent - Mop bucket - Microfiber Cloth - 1.
-Put the chairs upside down on the tables or on their sides.
-Lock two chairs together.
-Chair legs and glides carry germs from the floor; chairs should never be placed upright on the tables.
-Folding cafeteria tables should be folded to the up-right position and rolled to the side of the cafeteria.
-They should then be unrolled and placed in their proper position after the floor has been cleaned.
-Refer to safety techniques. - 2.
-Sweep the cafeteria floor with the push broom to remove debris. - 3.
-Scrape up anything stuck to the floor/gum etc. - 4.
-Clean the walls around the Somat chute and other areas as needed. - 5.
-Mop the cafeteria floor with the pre-mixed disinfectant detergent.
-Move the tables enough to mop under the legs each day. - 6.
-If the cafeteria has the folding tables, follow the directions on (pg.
-70) for folding the tables. - 7.
-If the floor is carpeted, walk the area to pick up all foreign items and then vacuum the complete area.
-Spot clean the carpet where needed. - 8.
-After the floor has dried, or the vacuuming is complete, put the chairs back on the floor, spacing them properly. - 9.
-Clean entrance glass on both sides. - 10.
-Remove all trash and cardboard from Cafeteria/Dining room and place in designated dumpsters.
+- MopsWringers - Lobby broom - Disposable wipes - Wet floor signs - Disinfectant detergent - Mop bucket - Microfiber Cloth - 1.
+Sweep the cafeteria floor with the push broom to remove debris. - 2.
+Scrape up anything stuck to the floor/gum etc. - 3.
+Clean the walls around the Somat chute and other areas daily. - 4.
+Mop the cafeteria floor with disinfectant concentrate.
+Move the tables enough to mop under the legs each day. - 5.
+If the cafeteria has the folding tables, follow the directions on page 70 for folding the tables. - 6.
+After the floor has dried, or the vacuuming is complete, put the chairs back on the floor, spacing them properly. - 7.
+Clean entrance glass on both sides daily. - 8.
+Remove all trash and cardboard from Cafeteria / Dining room and place in designated dumpsters.
+Food and Nutrition Services Staff will break down boxes (cardboard & paper), tie trash bags from the kitchen, and leave items at the back door for facilities staff to place in dumpsters / garbage cans.

-Cafeteria/Dining Room (cont.)
+Cafeteria / Dining Room (cont.)

-- 11. Wash all A/C and Return Vents/Surrounding tile and grids. - 12.
-Wash all light diffuser covers inside and out, & wipe out all cobwebs. - 13.
-High and low dust from top to bottom and all corners. - 14.
-Wash all windows/window screens/window sills. - 15.
-Wash all doors/door windows/fire extinguishers/polish kick plates. - 16.
-Wash all walls, receptacles and covers. - 17.
-Wash all baseboards. - 18.
-Clean expansion joints in floors. - 19.
+- 9. Wash all A/C and Return Vents / Surrounding tile and grids. - 10.
+Wash all light diffuser covers inside and out, & wipe out all cobwebs. - 11.
+High and low dust from top to bottom and all corners. - 12.
+Wash all windows / window screens / windowsills. - 13.
+Wash all doors / door windows / fire extinguishers / polish kick plates. - 14.
+Wash all walls, receptacles and covers. - 15.
+Wash all baseboards. - 16.
+Clean expansion joints in floors. - 17.
 Strip and wax all floors.